hynek/structlog/docs/loggers.rst

 In it's core, all it does is:

 - wrapping an *arbitrary* logging class (:func:`structlog.loggers.BoundLogger.wrap`),
-- recreating itself with added data to the current context (:func:`structlog.loggers.BoundLogger.bind` and :func:`structlog.loggers.BoundLogger.new`),
+- recreating itself with (optional) additional context data (:func:`structlog.loggers.BoundLogger.bind` and :func:`structlog.loggers.BoundLogger.new`),
 - configuring global default values for the processor chain and the class used to keep the context (:func:`structlog.loggers.BoundLogger.configure`),
 - and finally relaying *all* other method calls to the wrapped logger after processing the log entry with the configured chain of processors.

 .. literalinclude:: code_examples/loggers/simplest.txt
    :language: pycon

-This example also demonstrates how structlog is *not* dependent on Python’s or Twisted’s logging.
+This example also demonstrates how structlog is *not* dependent on Python's or Twisted's logging.
 It can wrap *anything*.
 Really.
 *No* depedency on stdlib logging *whatsoever*.
-*Yes*, you can use your own logger.
+*Yes*, you can use your own logger underneath.

 To make the most common cases more convenient, there are helper functions for stdlib and Twisted though: